Bear (YC F25)

 How do you make an entirely new concept feel understandable and actionable to people encountering it for the first time?

-I created Bear's launch video entirely using AI creative tools as part of my ongoing exploration of generative AI for visual production and brand storytelling.
+I created Bear's launch video entirely using AI creative tools as part of my ongoing exploration of generative AI.
 It's an area I'm actively building on through my own creative studio TSUKI alongside client work.

 How Much Metric is Too Much Metric?

-The first version of Bear's product did what a lot of early B2B tools do — it showed everything.
-Every metric we thought a marketer might want, all at once, across a cluttered navigation that made it hard to find anything quickly.
+The first version of Bear's product designed by the founders did what a lot of early B2B tools do: it showed everything.
+Every metric, all at once, across a cluttered navigation that made it hard to find anything quickly.

 Dashboard (After)